MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/assign-policies.md

 ### What you need to know about group policy assignment

-Before you get started, it's important to understand group policy inheritance rules and group policy assignment priority.
+Before you get started, it's important to understand precedence rules and group policy assignment priority.

-#### Inheritance rules
+#### Precedence rules

-A user has one effective policy for each policy type.
 For a given policy type, a user's effective policy is determined according to the following:

 - A policy that's directly assigned to a user takes precedence over any other policy of the same type that's assigned to a group.
 In other words, if a user is directly assigned a policy of a given type, that user won't inherit a policy of the same type from a group.
 This also means that if a user has a policy of a given type that was directly assigned to them, you have to remove that policy from the user before they can inherit a policy of the same type from a group.
 - If a user doesn't have a policy directly assigned to them and is a member of two or more groups and each group has a policy of the same type assigned to it, the user inherits the policy of the group assignment that has the highest priority.
 - If a user isn't a member of any groups that are assigned a policy, the global (Org-wide default) policy for that policy type applies to the user.

-A user's effective policy is updated according to these inheritance rules when a user is added to or removed from a group that's assigned a policy, a policy is unassigned from a group, or a policy that's directly assigned to the user is removed.
+A user's effective policy is updated according to these rules when a user is added to or removed from a group that's assigned a policy, a policy is unassigned from a group, or a policy that's directly assigned to the user is removed.

 #### Group assignment priority